-Figure 28.20: Diagrams of quarkgluon exchanges and corresponding reggeon diagrams for hadron-hadron interactions.
+Figure 29.20: Diagrams of quarkgluon exchanges and corresponding reggeon diagrams for hadron-hadron interactions.

-Figure 28.21: Diagrams of quarkgluon exchanges and corresponding reggeon diagrams for hadron-nucleus interactions.
+Figure 29.21: Diagrams of quarkgluon exchanges and corresponding reggeon diagrams for hadron-nucleus interactions.

-The simplest possible diagrams of processes with three nucleons are given in Fig. 28.21.
-A calculation of their amplitudes according to [31] is a serious mathematical problem.
-It can be simplified if one takes into account an analogy between quark-gluon diagrams and reggeon diagrams: the quark diagram of Fig. 28.20a corresponds to a one-nonvacuum reggeon exchange; the diagram of Fig. 28.20b describes the pomeron exchange in the t-channel; the diagram of Fig. 28.21a is in correspondence with the enhanced reggeon diagram of the pomeron splitting into two non-vacuum reggeons.
-The three pomeron diagram (Fig. 28.21d) represents a more complicated process.
-It is rather difficult to find a correspondence between reggeon diagrams and the diagrams of Fig. 28.21b, 28.21c.
+The simplest possible diagrams of processes with three nucleons are given in Fig. 29.21.
+A calculation of their amplitudes according to Refs.
+[31] is a serious mathematical problem.
+It can be simplified if one takes into account an analogy between quark-gluon diagrams and reggeon diagrams: the quark diagram of Fig. 29.20a corresponds to a one-nonvacuum reggeon exchange; the diagram of Fig. 29.20b describes the pomeron exchange in the t-channe; the diagram of Fig. 29.21a is in a correspondence with the enhanced reggeon diagram of the pomeron splitting into two non-vacuum reggeons.
+The three pomeron diafram (Fig. 29.21d) represent the more complicated process.
+It is rather complicated to find a correspondence between reggeon diagrams and the diagrams of Fig. 29.21b.
+Fig. 29.21c.

-It seems obvious that the processes like one in Fig. 28.21d cannot dominate in the elastic hadron-nucleus scattering because they are accompanied by a production of high-mass diffractive particles in the intermediate state.
-Thus, their contributions are damped by a nuclear form-factor.
-For the same reason, the contributions of processes like the ones in Figs. 28.21a, 28.21b can be small too.
-If this is not the case, then one can expect large corrections to Glauber cross sections.
+It seems obvious that the processes like one in Fig. 29.21d cannot dominate in the elastic hadron-nucleus scattering because they are accompanied by a production of high mass diffraction beam of particles in the intermediate state.
+Thus, their yields are damped by a nuclear form-factor.
+According to the same reason, the yields of processes like ones in Figs. 29.21a, 29.21b can be small too.
+If it is not so, one can expect a large corrections to Glauber cross sections.
 The practice shows that the corrections to hadron-nucleus cross sections must be lower than 5-7 %.

-The diagram 28.21c can give a correction to the Glauber one-scattering amplitude.
-Analogous corrections exist for the other terms of Glauber series.
-They can re-normalize the nuclear vertex constants.
-According to [31] the contribution has the form:
+The yield of the diagram 29.21c can give a correction to the Glauber one-scattering amplitude.
+The analogous corrections can be to the other terms of Glauber series.
+They can re-normalize nuclear vertex constants.
+According to Refs.
+[31] the yield can have a form:

-$$Y_c \propto \exp\left[-(\vec{b} - \vec{s}1)/R_p^2\right] \exp\left[-(\vec{s}1 - \vec{s}2)/R_c^2\right]$$ (28.62)

-where R_p is the radius of high-energy nucleon-nucleon interactions, and R_c is another low-energy radius.
-Let us note that Y_c does not depend, as other reggeon diagram contributions, on the longitudinal coordinates of nucleons and the multiplicity of produced particles.
-This is the main difference between "reggeon cascading" and usual cascading.
+$$Y_c \propto \exp\left[-(\vec{b} - \vec{s}1)/R_p^2\right] \exp\left[-(\vec{s}1 - \vec{s}2)/R_c^2\right],$$ where R_p is a radius of high energy nucleon-nucleon interactions, R_c is another low energy radius.
+Let us note that Y_c does not depend as other reggeon diagram yields on longitudinal coordinates of nucleons and on multiplicity of produced particles.
+It is the main difference between "reggeon cascading" and usual cascading.

-As well known, the intra-nuclear cascade models assume that in a hadronnucleus collision secondary particles are produced in the first inelastic interaction of the projectile with a nuclear nucleon.
+As well known, the intra-nuclear cascade model assumes that in a hadronnucleus collision, secondary particles are produced in a first inelastic interaction of a projectile with a nuclear nucleon.
 The produced particles can interact with other target nucleons.
-The distribution of the distance l between the first interaction and the second one has the form:
+A distribution for a distance l between the first interaction and a second one has a form:

-$$W(l)dl \propto \frac{n}{\langle l \rangle} exp(-\frac{n}{\langle l \rangle} l)$$ (28.63)

-where $\langle l \rangle = 1/\sigma \rho_A$, σ is the hadron-nucleon cross section, n is the multiplicity of the produced particles, and $\rho_A \sim 0.15 \ (fm)^{-3}$ is the nuclear density.
-At the same time, the amplitudes or cross sections of processes like Fig. 28.21 have no dependence on l or n.
-Thus, one can expect that the "cascade" in the quark-gluon approach will be more restricted than in the cascade models.
-The difference between these approaches can lead to different predictions for hadron interactions with heavy nuclei due to the large multiplicity of the produced particles.
+$$W(l)dl \propto \frac{n}{\langle l \rangle} exp(-\frac{n}{\langle l \rangle} l),$$ where $\langle l \rangle = 1/\sigma \rho_A$, σ is a hadron-nucleon cross section, n is a multiplicity of the produced particles, and $\rho_A \sim 0.15~(fm)^{-3}$ is a nuclear density.
+At the same time, the amplitudes or a cross sections of processes like Fig. 29.21 have no dependence on l or n.
+Thus, one can expect that the "cascade" in the quark-gluon approach will be more restricted than in the cascade model.
+The difference between the approaches can lead to different predictions for hadron interactions with heavy nuclei due to a large multiplicity of the produced particles.

-Because it is complicated to calculate the contributions of various diagrams, and to take into account all possibilities, let us formulate a simpler phenomenological model that keeps the main features of the above approaches.
+Because it is complicated to calculate yields of various diagrams, and take into account all possibilities, let us formulate a simple phenomenological model keeping the main features of the above given approaches.